 Because of this, he ordered a restyle of the front end.
 Ex-Ford Design Director, Roy Haynes was tasked with giving the ADO14 a more definite identity – and landed it with a suspiciously Cortina-esque grille and headlight arrangement.
-Edwards could not order the designers to go any further because, the majority of the body panels had been signed-off and Pressed Steel was already in the process of building body presses.
+Edwards could not order the Designers to go any further because, the majority of the body panels had been signed-off and Pressed Steel was already in the process of building body presses.

-‘We must jump back to late 1964, when BMC chairman, George Harriman, and his technical director, Alec Issigonis, first showed me ADO14, hidden in the secret projects department at Longbridge.
+‘We must jump back to late 1964, when BMC Chairman, George Harriman, and his Technical Director, Alec Issigonis, first showed me ADO14, hidden in the secret projects department at Longbridge.
 It was almost indistinguishable from the then new 1800; sporting a roof-hinged tailgate and five gears, but decidedly ugly around its snub nose and chopped-off hindquarters.
 The concept was pure Issigonis: two box body, maximum passenger space, minimum engine room and to hell with styling, Pininfarina must not run riot here…’

 As events transpired, the ADO14 ended up being the first car launched by the British Leyland Motor Corporation.
 BLMC was announced in January 1968 but did not officially come into being until the following May.
-In preparation for Sir Donald Stokes taking personal charge of BMC, now renamed the Austin Morris division of British Leyland, Alec Issigonis wrote to his future boss on April 101968.
+In preparation for Sir Donald Stokes taking personal charge of BMC, now renamed the Austin Morris Division of British Leyland, Alec Issigonis wrote to his future boss on 10 April 1968:

-‘Dear Sir Donald I enclose a short resume of work that I am currently engaged on in my new undertaking.
+I enclose a short resume of work that I am currently engaged on in my new undertaking.
 Management approval or rejection of these projects is still to be determined, but at the earliest opportunity I shall discuss the matter with Bertie Fogg in greater detail, so that you can appraise the situation with more facts at your disposal.

 ‘Most of the research work outlined below presupposes that we shall continue to produce a Mini in the foreseeable future.
 It is very important to arrive at a decision over this matter as soon as possible, because on this depends the speed at which the development work is executed.
 A low priority programme is both time consuming and costly in the long run.
 The greatest need in combating increased production costs over the year is the development of a new engine for a small car of this type.